 In September 2013

-In September 2013, the school changed its name to Luckley House School.
+The School changed its name to Luckley House School in 2013.
 The Governors felt that neither the name nor the crest any longer truly represented the modern, forward-thinking school that now exists.
-The new name, whilst retaining the heritage of the school’s stunning Main House building, known as ‘Luckley House’ in the early 1900s, also signifies the ‘family community’ that the school provides.
-Further, a new contemporary logo was designed to reflect the strong Christian ethos of the school, with the use of a symbolic ‘cross’ within the letter ‘Y’.
+The new name, whilst retaining the heritage of the school’s stunning Main House building, known as ‘Luckley House’ in the early 1900s, also signifies the ‘family community’ that the School provides.
+Further, a new contemporary logo was designed to reflect the strong Christian ethos of the School, with the use of a symbolic ‘cross’ within the letter ‘Y’.

 The Governors announced the decision in 2014 to move to coeducation from September 2015.
 They believed that this allowed Luckley House to take best advantage of the opportunities in modern education.
 The School has gone from strength to strength since moving to coeducation and is now almost at full capacity with 50% boys.